JacoboLansac/audits/solo/soar-review.md

     }
 ```

-However, the subtraction can revert due to an underflow if the current `rewardTokensLocked` is smaller than the `unlockedTokens`.
-This is possible, because the unlocked tokens is proportional to the remaining blocks left in the current rewards period:
+However, the subtraction can revert due to underflow if the current `rewardTokensLocked` is smaller than the `unlockedTokens`.
+This is possible because the unlocked tokens are proportional to the remaining blocks left in the current rewards period:

 ```javascript
     function _getFutureRewardTokens() internal view returns (uint256) {